YSOVAR/PAIRITEL/README.txt

 This script translates the psfstar.reg region file into a pixel position table for the masterfile observation (IRAF needs X/Y coordinates for the next step.)

 DO THIS:
-- Type "import astropy", "import aplpy", and "import matplotlib.pyplot as plt" into the pyraf shell.
+- Type "import astropy" and "import matplotlib.pyplot as plt" into the pyraf shell.
 If it doesn't complain, proceed with this shell.
 If it complains, open a new ipython shell and proceed with that shell (which will be called "astropy shell" from now on.)
 - Execute the pairitel_astropy_1.py script.
 execfile('/pathtofile/pairitel_astropy_1.py')
 - It is possible that this script crashes at some point.
 If it does, look at the shell output which will tell you with which *_wcs.fits file it crashed.
 Look at that file with ds9.
 You either did not define enough psf stars so that none are found for this image; if that's the case, just add more psf stars to the psfstars.reg file, save it, and run pairitel_astropy_1.py again.
 Other possibility: that image is so small that it does not make sense to reduce it at all.
 If that's the case, go to input_info.py, set "bad_files_exist" to "yes" and put the filename into "bad_exposures" as shown.
 Repeat Step 8.
 If it crashed at a different file, repeat these repair steps until Step 8 runs without problems.